Jurgen Klopp's side secured a narrow away victory on Sunday to move four points clear of third-placed Bayer Leverkusen

 Zulechner, making his first start since arriving from Austrian side Grodig last month, shot over after a corner was not properly cleared, but the home fans were the liveliest aspect of a tame first 30 minutes.

 Mats Hummels' well-weighted long ball could have caused Freiburg problems but Baumann was quick to react before the first half's major talking point angered the hosts.

 Zulechner, who was sent through on goal, was hauled down by Sokratis in the 43rd minute, but the Greece defender – who was the last man – was only given a yellow card.

-Dortmund capitalized on its good fortune with a promising start to the second half as Julian Schieber, deputizing for top scorer Lewandowski up front, shot into the side netting.
+Dortmund capitalised on their good fortune with a promising start to the second half as Julian Schieber, deputising for top scorer Lewandowski up front, shot into the side netting.

-Schieber then agonizingly missed a teasing ball across the face of goal from Henrikh Mkhitaryan in the 54th minute, but the visitors soon had the lead with Kehl's piece of brilliance leaving Baumann with no chance.
+Schieber then agonisingly missed a teasing ball across the face of goal from Henrikh Mkhitaryan in the 54th minute but the visitors soon had the lead, with Kehl's piece of brilliance leaving Baumann with no chance.

-Freiburg battled for an equalizer and regularly got into good positions, with Ahmed Mehmedi a constant threat.
+Freiburg battled for an equaliser and regularly got into good positions, with Ahmed Mehmedi a constant threat.

 Dortmund nearly scored again, with substitute Jonas Hofmann blazing over from close range after Aubameyang's cut-back in the dying stages, but one goal was enough as Klopp's charges continued their excellent record against Freiburg.